Spencerooni/Spencerooni.github.io/_posts/2016-12-15-dynamics-crm-2011-search-bug.markdown

 We'd customised it and added a few of our own, too.
 But even looking at these, do you notice anything?
 At this stage I was thinking VERY abstract.
 Stupidly abstract.
 Trying to make anything fit.
 This is the only notion in the system I could think of where the term "id" has any mention in relation with accounts.
 I felt like when I was on placement, taking snapshot images of remote machines (playing around in those scary terminal menus before your OS boots up) and every time I touched the letter G of the sequence of instructions I had to type, the machine restarted.
 My manager thought I was nuts.
 "I swear it's the letter G!
 It's doing something!".
 Turned out that was a timing thing and I was so consistent that about five times in a row, I'd typed the letter "G" after the same exact number of seconds, and the machine restarted.
 This was one of those moments.
 But...

 See how <b>"Telephone"</b> ends in with the word <b>"one"</b>?
-That was one my my magic "I found another word that returns everything" words.
+That was one my magic "I found another word that returns everything" words.

 Navigate to people, search term: